Radexman/github-finder/README.md

 npm run dev
 ```

-2.Open your browser and navigate to http://localhost:3000 to access GitHub Finder.
+2. Open your browser and navigate to http://localhost:3000 to access GitHub Finder.